 The first thing to realise is that youʼre not alone.
 The continuing rapid expansion, and influence, of online learning is bringing more people — from varying backgrounds and with a variety of work and life experiences — into the L&D world.

 There are some self-help networking organisations — notably the eLN in the UK — that can help you develop your understanding of the key issues and approaches to online learning.
-There are industry events, such as various Learning Technologies* conferences around the world, where the careful listener can pick up some useful knowledge — and networking contacts.
+Industry events, such as various Learning Technologies* conferences around the world, where the careful listener can pick up some useful knowledge and networking contacts are valuable.